jiyorude/avant/src/q3avant_jiyorude/README.md

 <br/>

 ### Background
-*Avant* is a Python and JavaScript algorithm that outputs random-generated data for the purpose of experimental, depth-based and randomized Quake III Arena machinima production.
-The algorithm outputs a list of various elements that correspond to various machinima (post-)production processes and parameters found within Quake III movie-making mods.
-Both `Quake III MovieMakers Edition` and `WolfcamQL` are fully supported by avant and offer a native moviemaking experience.
+*Avant* is a Python algorithm that outputs random-generated data for the purpose of experimental, depth-based and randomized Quake III Arena machinima production.
+The algorithm outputs a list of various elements that correspond to various machinima (post-)production processes and parameters found within `Quake III MovieMaker's Edition`.
 Technically speaking, avant is able to generate endless variations of potential experimental Quake III machinima films.

 The algorithm was named after the highly popular art movement *'avant-garde'*, as it outputs raw, randomized and unchecked data made for experimental productions.
 It is not until the actual production or post-production process that the user is able to see how the actual data is 'visualized'.
 The focus lies on film design and graphical representation, not on contents or story; thus staying in true *avant-garde* fashion.